deton-esc5/projeto_cadastroMedicos/README.md

 Fazer o mmigrate com as migrations já configuradas no projeto.

-instalar todas as dependências NPM utilizadas no projeto
+instalar todas as dependências NPM utilizadas no projeto.

 Para a criação deste sistema foi utilizados as seguintes dependências do NPM: